Ti-roy/Fictional-Language-Generator/README.md

 ruj
 joj
 ```
 Not the most incredible result, but even now, we created sequence of words that are remarkable by wast amount of letter `j` in it.
+Code used in this example can be found at <a href = "https://github.com/shinigamixas/Fictional-Language-Generator/blob/master/LanguageGenerator.UsageExamples/ReadMeExample.cs">this link</a>.
 If you want more, welcome to predefined sets section.

 API overview
 ------